Academic Support and Accommodation Program (ASAP)

 All students with a SAP receive frequent check-ins with the Learning Coordinator and counselors throughout the school year.
 The Learning Coordinator engages in ongoing communication with teachers, students, and families to monitor progress and adjust supports and accommodations as needed.
 We also encourage and help students develop strong self-advocacy skills.

-Students have access to quiet workspaces and testing rooms.
-Students with testing accommodations may test in this distraction-free space.
 In addition, the Learning Coordinator works with students and families, in conjunction with the College Readiness Counselor, to assist with accommodation requests for standardized tests, including the ACT, SAT, and AP exams.
 Senior students and families also receive support in applying for resources for college, community, and/or workplace accommodations for after graduation.

 Accommodations may include: